 5. Notification of shippers; revision of General Posting.
 All shippers that submitted bids shall be contacted and informed of whether their bids were accepted or rejected.
 Upon the awarding of capacity, the General Posting will be revised to reflect the appropriate reduction in available capacity.

 6. Sale of remaining available capacity after bid solicitation.
-If, at the conclusion of any bid solicitation, Transwestern elects to reject all bids, or capacity otherwise remains available, Transwestern may, but is not required to, contract for any firm capacity that has been posted.
+If, at the conclusion of any bid solicitation, Transwestern elects to reject all bids, or capacity otherwise remains available, Transwestern may, but is not required to, contract for any firm capacity that has been posted in accordance with these procedures.

 7. ROFR capacity.
-If a shipper gives notice that it does not desire to exercise its ROFR, then the posting provisions of Section 13 of the FTS-1 rate schedule apply.
-If a shipper does not notify TW one way or the other, the ROFR provisions do not apply, and posting of the expiring capacity should be posted and sold according to the provisions in the preceding paragraphs.
+If a shipper does not exercise its ROFR rights, under provisions of Section 13 of the FTS-1 rate schedule, suchcapacity shall be posted and sold according to the provisions of these procedures.

-April 2001